TrackDeform3D: Markerless and Autonomous 3D Keypoint Tracking and Dataset Collection for Deformable Objects: Experiment

 We compare TrackDeform3D against three baselines under the same initialization.
 CoTracker3~\cite{cotracker3} is a video-based point tracker that jointly tracks multiple points by exploiting long-range temporal correlations; its 2D tracking points are lifted to 3D using depth information.
 CDCPD2~\cite{pointcloud5} is a point-cloud-based deformable object tracker that enforces geometric constraints to handle partial occlusions.
 SpatialTrackerV2~\cite{spatialtrackerv2} is a recent 3D point tracking method that lifts 2D video tracking into 3D space.
 Each method is applied to recorded RGB-D sequences comprising 1140\,s of rope, 1220\,s of branched rope, and 400\,s of cloth.
 Quantitative results are reported in Table~\ref{tab:baseline_comparison}, and a qualitative comparison with per-frame error plots is shown in Fig.~\ref{fig:trackingper_vis_plot}.

-The vision-based trackers~\cite{cotracker1, spatialtrackerv2} commonly fail when object and background colors are similar.
+Vision-based trackers~\cite{cotracker1, spatialtrackerv2} may fail due to noisy backgrounds, thin objects, or noisy and missing depth measurement.
 CDCPD2 loses track during dynamic manipulation and inconsistently preserves edge lengths.
 Additional visualizations are provided in the supplementary video.